meteor/tutorials/content/svelte/step10.md

 {{> DiffBox step="10.4" tutorialName="simple-todos-svelte"}}

-Now, we need to be able to pass a new property to the `Task` component to determine whether we will show the private button; the button should show up only if the currently logged in user owns this task:
+Now, we need to update the `Task` component to include a new `showPrivateButton` field:

 {{> DiffBox step="10.5" tutorialName="simple-todos-svelte"}}

-The `App` component will be updated next to pass in the component property we just created in the previous step:
+The `Task` component will need to determine whether to show the button when a user logs in and logs out of the application:

 {{> DiffBox step="10.6" tutorialName="simple-todos-svelte"}}

-Let's add the button, using this new prop to decide whether it should be displayed:
+Now let's add the button:

 {{> DiffBox step="10.7" tutorialName="simple-todos-svelte"}}